 Our Appreciation of Paul Cotterell is now on the Contents page

 We welcome comments and suggestions.
-These can be sent to our email, firstname.lastname@example.org.
+Since our email, email@example.com has been invaded by being put on a Chinese list which thinks we buy or sell all kinds of products, we will no longer answer email to this address.
+To contact us, replace the word webmaster with the word jeremy.
 Questions may also be sent, but we cannot promise to answer them all in a short time.